Podcast conversation with Sean Crosby.

 #1 EXAMPLE

-• You’re a lawyer, married with 2 kids
+• You’re a lawyer working for a corporation, married with 2 kids

 • You’ve planned a bucket list family safari 1½ years in advance